maufrontier/puppeteer-headful/README.md

 # Puppeteer Headful with Commands

+This Github Action allows you to run [Puppeteer](https://github.com/GoogleChrome/puppeteer) in headful mode (not headless)—which is crucial for testing [Chrome Extensions](https://pptr.dev/#?product=Puppeteer&version=v1.18.1&show=api-working-with-chrome-extensions)—and to pass in shell commands to be executed.

-#### Forked from the fantastic [Puppeteer Headful](https://github.com/mujo-code/puppeteer-headful), started and maintained by [Jacob Lowe](https://github.com/jcblw).
+*Forked from the fantastic [Puppeteer Headful](https://github.com/mujo-code/puppeteer-headful), started and maintained by [Jacob Lowe](https://github.com/jcblw).*

-[Github Action](https://github.com/features/actions) for [Puppeteer](https://github.com/GoogleChrome/puppeteer) that can be ran "headful" or not headless.

-## Purpose

-This container is available to Github Action because there is some situations ( mostly testing [Chrome Extensions](https://pptr.dev/#?product=Puppeteer&version=v1.18.1&show=api-working-with-chrome-extensions) ) where you can not run Puppeteer in headless mode.

 ## Purpose of this fork

-This fork features an action.yaml, uses bash, and allows you to pass complex shell commands including operators like the background process operator (&).
+This fork features an action.yaml, uses bash, and allows you to pass more complex shell commands including operators like the background process operator (&).

-This is particularly useful when you need to first start a server and leave it running as a background process, so you can then issue commands that interact with the pages being served (see example below).
+This is particularly useful when you need to first start a server and leave it running as a background process so you can then issue commands that interact with the pages being served (see example below).

 ## Usage

 This installs Puppeteer on top of a [NodeJS](https://nodejs.org) container so you have access to run [npm](https://www.npmjs.com) scripts and bash commands in general.

-For this hook we hyjack the entrypoint of the [Dockerfile](https://docs.docker.com/engine/reference/builder/) so we can startup [Xvfb](https://www.x.org/releases/X11R7.6/doc/man/man1/Xvfb.1.xhtml) before your testing starts.

 ```yaml
 name: CI